I admit that I am still in that stage of grieving.

 But the next question is, give up on what?
 The country?
 The opposition?
 The resistance?

-You see, what is strikingly painful in the aftermath of the 2019 elections is not just the results or the questionable undertaking by COMELEC. (despite the fact that I was already sure of the results before the election proper)
+You see, what is strikingly painful in the aftermath of the 2019 elections is not just the results or the questionable undertaking by COMELEC. (even though I was already sure of the consequences before the election proper)

 What is painful is the lack of leaders who will stage a revolution that can stand on itself.